 Although press reports on China's naval modernization effort sometimes focus on a single element, such as China's aircraft carrier program or its anti-ship ballistic missiles (ASBMs), China's naval modernization effort is a broad-based effort with many elements.
-China's naval modernization effort includes a wide array of platform and weapon acquisition programs, including programs for ASBMs, anti-ship cruise missiles (ASCMs), land-attack cruise missiles (LACMs), surface-to-air missiles, mines, manned aircraft, unmanned aircraft, submarines, aircraft carriers, destroyers, frigates, corvettes, patrol craft, amphibious ships, mine countermeasures (MCM) ships, underway replenishment ships, hospital ships, and supporting C4ISR systems.
+China's naval modernization effort includes a wide array of platform and weapon acquisition programs, including programs for ASBMs, anti-ship cruise missiles (ASCMs), land-attack cruise missiles (LACMs), surface-to-air missiles, mines, manned aircraft, submarines, aircraft carriers, destroyers, frigates, corvettes, patrol craft, amphibious ships, mine countermeasures (MCM) ships, underway replenishment ships, hospital ships, unmanned vehicles (UVs), and supporting C4ISR9 systems.
 Some of these acquisition programs are discussed in further detail below.
-China's naval

-&lt;sup>3 For a map showing the first and second island chains, see 2015 DOD CMSD, p.
+3 For a map showing the first and second island chains, see 2015 DOD CMSD, p.
 87.

-&lt;sup>4 Unless otherwise indicated, shipbuilding program information in this section is taken from IHS Jane's Fighting Ships 2016-2017, and previous editions.
+4 Unless otherwise indicated, shipbuilding program information in this section is taken from IHS Jane's Fighting Ships 2017-2018, and previous editions.
 Other sources of information on these shipbuilding programs may disagree regarding projected ship commissioning dates or other details, but sources present similar overall pictures regarding PLA Navy shipbuilding.

-&lt;sup>5 China laid the keel on its first Song (Type 039) class submarine in 1991, its first Luhu (Type 052) class destroyer in 1990, and its first Jiangwei I (Type 053 H2G) class frigate in 1990.
+5 China laid the keel on its first Song (Type 039) class submarine in 1991, its first Luhu (Type 052) class destroyer in 1990, and its first Jiangwei I (Type 053 H2G) class frigate in 1990.
 First-in-class ships whose keels were laid down in 1990 or 1991 likely reflect design work done in the latter 1980s.

-&lt;sup>6 See, for example, Robert Farley, "What Scares China's Military: The 1991 Gulf War," National Interest, November 24, 2014.
+6 See, for example, Robert Farley, "What Scares China's Military: The 1991 Gulf War," National Interest, November 24, 2014.

-&lt;sup>7 DOD, for example, stated in 2011 that "The U.S. response in the 1995-96 Taiwan Strait crisis underscored to Beijing the potential challenge of U.S. military intervention and highlighted the importance of developing a modern navy, capable of conducting A2AD [anti-access/area-denial] operations, or 'counter-intervention operations' in the PLA's lexicon."
+7 DOD, for example, stated in 2011 that "The U.S. response in the 1995-96 Taiwan Strait crisis underscored to Beijing the potential challenge of U.S. military intervention and highlighted the importance of developing a modern navy, capable of conducting A2AD [anti-access/area-denial] operations, or 'counter-intervention operations' in the PLA's lexicon."
 (2011 DOD CMSD, p.
 57.)

-&lt;sup>8 James E. Fanell, "In Naval Deterrence, Numbers Matter," Geopolitical Intelligence Services, October 30, 2017.
+8 James E. Fanell, "In Naval Deterrence, Numbers Matter," Geopolitical Intelligence Services, October 30, 2017.

-&lt;sup>9 C4ISR stands for command and control, communications, computers, intelligence, surveillance, and reconnaissance.
+9 C4ISR stands for command and control, communications, computers, intelligence, surveillance, and reconnaissance.

-modernization effort also includes improvements in maintenance and logistics, doctrine, personnel quality, education and training, and exercises.
+China's naval modernization effort also includes improvements in maintenance and logistics, doctrine, personnel quality, education and training, and exercises.